 Magnesium deficiency has been linked to atherosclerosis/ heart disease and heart attack, alterations in blood lipids/ cholesterol, alterations in blood sugar, type 2 diabetes, hypertension, kidney stones, premenstrual syndrome and psychiatric disorders, and the list goes on.

-It's even been shown in large studies that low magnesium intake increases your risk for developing type 2 diabetes in the first place, which is quite surprising.
+And for those of you with prediabetes, it's even been shown in large studies that low magnesium intake increases your risk for developing type 2 diabetes in the first place, which is quite surprising.

 Studies suggest that over the past 100 years our intake has gone from 500 mg day to 175-225 mg day, which is less than half of what we were consuming.

 As usual it comes down to our modern lifestyles and the reasons point to the use of fertilizer, nutrient depleted soils, plus excessive consumption of processed and packaged foods.

 So what makes magnesium so special anyway?
 Let's find out.